The Bernoulli clock: probabilistic and combinatorial interpretations of the Bernoulli polynomials by circular convolution: Introduction

 \begin{theorem} The factorially normalized Bernoulli polynomials $b_n(x) = \frac{B_n(x)}{n!}$ are characterized by: \begin{enumerate}[label=(\roman*)] \item $b_0(x) = 1$ and $b_1(x) = x - 1/2$, \item for $n >0$ the $n$-fold circular convolution of $b_1(x)$ with itself is $(-1)^{n-1} b_n(x)$; that is

 \end{enumerate} \end{theorem}

-In view of the well expression of circular convolution as multiplication of Fourier transforms $\widehat{f \circst g} = \widehat{f} \ \widehat{g}$, \cref{thm:Bernoulliconv} follows from the classical Fourier evaluation \eqref{eq:bft} and uniqueness of the Fourier transform.
+In view of the identity $\widehat{f \circst g} = \widehat{f} \ \widehat{g}$, \cref{thm:Bernoulliconv} follows from the classical Fourier evaluation \eqref{eq:bft} and uniqueness of the Fourier transform.
 A more elementary proof of \cref{thm:Bernoulliconv}, without Fourier transforms, is provided in Section \ref{Sec:CircularConvOfPoly}.
 So the Fourier evaluation \eqref{eq:bft} may be regarded as a corollary of \cref{thm:Bernoulliconv}.
 That theorem can also be reformulated as follows: \begin{corollary} The following identities hold for circular convolution of factorially normalized Bernoulli polynomials:

 \end{corollary} In particular, for positive integers $n$ and $m$, this evaluation of $(b_n \circst b_m)(1)$ yields an identity which appears in \cite[p.
 31]{norlund_vorlesungen_1924}:

 Here the first equality is due to the well known {\em reflection symmetry} of the Bernoulli polynomials